Leonard R. MacGillivray

 - Ph.D., University of Missouri-Columbia (1998), Columbia, MO, USA

-- Research Associate, Steacie Institute for Molecular Sciences, National Research Council of Canada (1998-2000)
+- Research Associate, Steacie Institute for Molecular Sciences, National Research Council of Canada (1998-2000), Ottawa, ON, Canada

 Molecular recognition; solid state organic and inorganic chemistry; crystal photochemistry; nanotechnology.
 Synthesis of porous molecular solids and nanometer scale molecular structures for applications in separations, catalysis, and molecular switching.
 Organic solid state synthesis by design.